Australia’s best luxury resorts and lodges

 Australia’s very own ‘treasure island’, Lord Howe features a heady mix of pristine beaches, lush rainforest, and rugged mountains, not to mention incredible coral reefs.
 Ball’s Pyramid, just 20kms offshore, is largely considered one of the top dive sites in the country.

-7. Mt Lofty House and Sequoia Lodge - Adelaide Hills, South Australia
+7. Mt Lofty House and Sequoia Lodge - Adelaide Hills, SA

 A leisurely 15 minute drive from the hum of downtown Adelaide, Mount Lofty House and its sister property Sequoia Lodge are two of the best resorts in South Australia.
 And with four world-class wine regions nearby, they’re a fantastic base for wine lovers too.